Industrial-Strength-Marketing/industrial-lead-source/README.md

 Industrial Lead Source
 ======================

-A javascript helper library marketing attribution.
-The library will parse `utm` parameters or set them to appropriate values and store them in browser cookies.
+A javascript helper library for marketing attribution.
+The library will parse `utm` parameters from the url or set them to appropriate values and store them in browser cookies.
-It's up to the developer to retrieve information from the cookies and send it to third-party systems or hidden form fields.
+It's up to the developer to retrieve information from the stored cookies and send it to third-party systems.

 UTM Url Params